swiss-seismological-service/scrtdd/README.md

 ### 5.4 Catalog waveforms preloading

-When `scrtdd` starts for the first time it loads all the catalog waveforms and stores them to disk.
-However, if the option `performance.profileTimeAlive` is greater than 0, the catalog waveforms will be loaded only when needed (lazy loading) and not at start time.
-We can also force `scrtdd` to pre-download all waveforms using the following option:
+When `scrtdd` starts for real-time processing (`seiscomp start scrtdd`) it loads all the catalog waveforms and stores them to disk (if they are not already there) if the option `performance.profileTimeAlive` is 0.
+Otherwise the catalog waveforms will be loaded only when needed (lazy loading), that is during cross-correlations of real-time events against the background catalog.
+We can however force `scrtdd` to pre-download all waveforms before starting the module using the following option:

 ```
-scrtdd --load-profile-wf --profile myprofile
+scrtdd --load-profile-wf --profile myprofile [-I RecordStream]
 ```

 ```